 Not recommended for women with liver disease

 As in females going through menopause, men can experience some of the same symptoms such as lack of energy, loss of libido although the decline in hormones is not as abrupt as it is in women.
-Men that develop gynaecomastia, which is breast enlargement, attend to have a hormonal imbalance of oestrogen and testosterone and this most often occurs after the age of 50.
+Men that develop gynaecomastia, which is breast enlargement, attend to have a hormonal imbalance of oestrogen and male hormone and this most often occurs after the age of 50.

 It supports muscular growth and definition